pairofdice/pairofdice/README.md

 ### Greetings!

-A software developer student at Hive Helsinki!
+I am a software developer student at Hive Helsinki with a very wide range of interests.

-I have a very wide range of interests here are some taking most of my time:
+Here are some taking most of my time:
 - AI
 - Game dev and graphics
 - Networking and Cybersecurity